 - difficulty rising in the morning

 - tendency for “emotional overeating”

-To reduce or pacify kapha, Ayurveda has given us dietary, lifestyle and herbal treatment strategies.
-Here are a few underlying concepts that these strategies are based on:
+To reduce kapha and help achieve a place of balance, Ayurveda has given us dietary, lifestyle, and herbal treatment strategies.
+Here are a few underlying concepts that these suggestions are based on:

 - Warm foods, both energetically and in temperature.